gerardsimons/personal-website/content/posts/my-first-post.md

 The cover photo is one I personally took last year on a trip to Scotland with my dear friend Georgios.
 The animal in the picture is not George.
 George is much hairier ~~LINK~~ *-- edit:I am not allowed by privacy laws to post a picture of his hairiness*.
 The cow doesn't really have so much to do with this post, but I feel strongly that shaggy beasts never fail to liven up a website.

 Anywho, hello, and welcome all, whoever you are.
 Though you are most likely actually just me, constantly re-reading and fretting over potential grammar mistakes.
-As you, I spend most of these days inside and was looking for some sort of hobby, and I thought it would **finally** be a good moment to make a website, again.
+Just like you probably, most of these days are spent inside, and I was looking for some sort of hobby, and I thought it would **finally** be a good moment to make a website, again.

 # Old in Computer Years
 Just like dog years, computer years go by fast - real fast.
 So with 10+ years experience I feel old.
 Looking back, HTML4, CSS and - sorry for cursing - PHP really got me into web development and excited about the web as place where you marry technology with design in a very free and personal way.
 Then came the JavaScript, the jQuery and now there's a new framework every year, which was all very offputting to me.
 I must admit thought that having learnt a little React, it was kinda fun.
 The last time I made a personal website, was for my small freelance business and was just a very bare HTML placeholder that said "under construction" for its entire measly existence.
 Before even that I am pretty sure I still used that giant [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle) stack with MySQL, PHP and the likes, including paid hosting and FTP servers.
 Ah the good old days.